 It takes approximately 15–30 minutes to complete an application.

 The business license application will take approximately 10 business days to process.
 If you have city or state endorsements, it may take an additional 2-3 weeks to receive your business license due to approval time.

 The application fee for a Business License Application varies; see instructions on how to determine your processing fee.

 There are also additional fees associated with the various endorsements, registrations, or permits you may need for your business.

 You will receive a Unified Business Identifier (UBI), Business License, and the Department of Revenue will send you information about handling sales tax and business and occupation taxes.

-If you indicate on the Business License Application that you plan to hire employees, the Department of Labor and Industries and the Employment Security Department will send you information about employee quarterly report forms.
+If you indicate on the Business License Application that you plan to hire employees, the Department of Labor & Industries and the Employment Security Department will send you information about employee quarterly report forms.

 Yes, although there are over 400 state and city endorsements that can be applied for by using the Business License Application, your business may have additional local, state, or federal licensing requirements.
 The Business Licensing Wizard will provide you with information to identify any additional requirements.